Web Design

 Tax Disputes Committee Services in UAE

-The Tax Dispute Committee is a committee headed by members of judicial bodies and experienced members registered as tax experts accredited by the decision of the Minister of Justice.
-The role of the Tax Dispute Committee is to decide on the appeals submitted by taxable persons.
+The Tax Disputes Committee is a committee headed by members of judicial bodies and experienced members registered as tax experts accredited by the decision of the Minister of Justice.
+The role of the Tax Disputes Committee is to decide on the appeals submitted by taxable persons.
 It also decides on requests for Reconsideration that were submitted to the FTA and which the FTA did not Issue decisions for this.

 The taxable person must submit an appeal to the Tax Dispute Committee within 40 working days from the date of receipt of the decision.